How to restore leather furniture?

 • Regular Maintenance: To keep your leather furniture in top condition, regularly clean and condition it every six to twelve months, depending on usage.
 This routine care will prevent future damage and prolong the life of your leather furniture.

-6. Handling Deep Stains
+6. Handling Deep Leather Stains

 For stubborn stains on your chic leather furniture that persist after cleaning: